mwnewlin/afit_mlperf_training/sentiment_analysis/Notes.md

 # Data location

 This benchmark uses a [dataset](http://www.paddlepaddle.org/documentation/docs/en/develop/api/data/dataset.html) module to access the IMDB data.
 The default location used by the module is '~/.cache/paddle/dataset/imdb' which is set by the paddlepaddle framework.
-Looks like the cache location is not runtime configurable without changing the framework code [dataset/common.py#L37](https://github.com/PaddlePaddle/Paddle/blob/0abfbd1c41e6d558f76252854d4d78bef581b720/python/paddle/dataset/common.py#L37).
+Looks like the cache location is not runtime configurable without changing the framework code (See: [dataset/common.py#L37](https://github.com/PaddlePaddle/Paddle/blob/0abfbd1c41e6d558f76252854d4d78bef581b720/python/paddle/dataset/common.py#L37)).

 On the DL boxes in your ${HOME}/.bash_login set the MLPERF_DATA_DIRECTORY environment variable:
 ```bash